janjiralakirankumar/DevOpsEssentials/README.md

 The objective of this lab is to set up two AWS EC2 instances, one for Jenkins and one for Docker, using Terraform.
 This lab aims to provide a foundation for building a Continuous Integration/Continuous Deployment (CICD) environment.

-### Task 0: The first step is to `Manually Launch an EC2 Server` using the below configuration:
+### Task 0: First step is to `Manually Launch an EC2 Server` with the below configuration:

 * **Region:** North Virginia (us-east-1).
 * **Use tag Name:** `CICDLab-YourName`